andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

     }
 ```

-Now, I hesitate to call this “trivial”…but, it really is a straightforward
+Now, I hesitate to call this “trivial”…but, I think it really is a
-direct translation of the definitions, minus some ugly conversions back and
+straightforward direct translation of the definitions, minus some ugly
-forth using `r2vec`, `vec2r`, and `vec2l`!
+conversions back and forth using `r2vec`, `vec2r`, and `vec2l`!

 1. The vector of masses is just `m`
 2. The coordinate function is just `f`